-A veritable globetrotter, Barthélémy Toguo has acquired an international reputation.
 Since the end of the 1990s, his works have been noticed by many critics and curators who have invited him to participate in major events: Hans Ulrich Obrist in 1999 for Migrateurs (ARC, Paris), Jean-Hubert Martin in 2000 for Partage d’éxotismes (Biennale de Lyon), Pierre Restany in 2001 for Political Ecology (White Box, New York), and Okwui Enwezor in 2015 for the Venice Biennal, All the World’s Future.
-In 2016, Barthélémy Toguo was one of four artists nominated for the Prix Marcel Duchamp and for this occasion he presented the installation Vaincre le virus! at the Centre Pompidou.
+In 2016, Barthélémy Toguo was one of four artists nominated for The Marcel Duchamp Prize and for this occasion he presented the installation Vaincre le virus! at the Centre Pompidou.
 In 2018, a personal exhibition The Beauty of our Voice, was held at the Parrish Art Museum in New York.
 Barthélémy Toguo presented in 2021 a personal exhibition at the Quai Branly-Musée Jacques Chirac, Désir d'Humanité.
 In 2022 he presented at the Biennale of Sydney a 10 meters long ink on canvas entitled The Generous Water Giant.
 That same year, Toguo was invited to produce a large scale installation under the Louvre pyramid.

-The works of Barthélémy Toguo are exhibited in many collections including those of the Musée National d’Art Moderne (Paris), the Bibliothèque Nationale de France (Paris), the Museum of Modern Art (New-York), the Museum of Contemporary Art (Miami), the Perez Art Museum (Miami), the Chazen Museum of Art (University of Wisconsin-Madison, USA), the Parrish Art Museum (Water Mill, USA), the Fondation Louis Vuitton pour la creation (Paris), the Collection Agnès b (Paris), and Bandjoun Station (Bandjoun).
+The works of Barthélémy Toguo are present in many collections including those of the Musée National d’Art Moderne (Paris), the Bibliothèque Nationale de France (Paris), the Museum of Modern Art (New York), the Museum of Contemporary Art (Miami), the Perez Art Museum (Miami), the Chazen Museum of Art (University of Wisconsin-Madison, USA), the Parrish Art Museum (Water Mill, USA), the Fondation Louis Vuitton (Paris), the Collection Agnès b.
+(Paris) and Bandjoun Station (Bandjoun).
 A recent commission was placed with the artist for four over-doors at the Rodin Museum (Paris).